-Requirement CS-66.
+Requirement CS-67.
 The CSR cost proposal shall provide information on the anticipated costs for all mission phases.
-A detailed cost proposal is required for Phase B. Cost estimates are also required for the follow on phases (C/D, and E, F) including a description of the estimating techniques used to develop the cost estimates.
-See Section L for requirements for any SEO and/or TDO costs.
+A detailed cost proposal is required for Phase B. Cost estimates are also required for the follow-on phases (i.e., C/D, E, and F) including a description of the estimating techniques used to develop the cost estimates.
+See Section K for requirements for any SEO and/or TDO costs.
 A discussion of the basis of estimate shall be provided, with a discussion of heritage and commonality with other programs.
 Quantify and explain any cost savings that result from heritage.
 All costs, including all contributions made to the investigation, shall be included.
 Any deferred Phase D activities must be explicitly identified.
-Specific information that would better enable NASA to validate costs (e.g., WBS level 3 data) may be provided as an appendix (see Appendix M.16).
-This will include cost by fiscal year to the lowest level of detail the project is working with, in Microsoft Excel format.
+Specific information that would better enable NASA to validate costs (e.g., WBS level 3